 The aims of the 2014 Maths Primary Curriculum ensure that all pupils;

 - Become fluent in the fundamentals of Mathematics, including through varied and frequent practice with increasingly complex problems over time, so that pupils have conceptual understanding and the ability to recall and apply knowledge rapidly and accurately

 - Reason Mathematically by following a line of enquiry, conjecturing relationships and generalising and developing an argument, justification or proof using Mathematical language

 - Can solve problems by applying their Mathematics to a variety of routine and non routine problems with increasing sophistication including breaking down problems into a series of simpler steps and persevering in seeking solutions

 To achieve these aims, we follow a practical, investigative scheme of work which gives pupils the opportunity both to learn new skills and concepts and to apply these in problem solving situations.
 Lessons are planned to allow children to acquire new concepts and to consolidate these through practical investigative Mathematical activities that lead to real learning.
 Teachers and teaching assistants facilitate the children’s learning by supporting and extending their thinking through appropriate questioning.

 Children learn to record their work in a way that is clear and appropriate to them.
-They are taught formal written calculation methods which are in line with the requirements of the new Primary Curriculum.
+They are taught formal written calculation methods which are in line with the requirements of the Primary Curriculum 2014.
 (See revised Calculation Policy)

 Alongside this, children learn and practise ‘basic skills’ in Mathematics such as times tables and number bonds.